 - Leaven represents sin.
 While Jesus was in His mortal body, it was corruptible, like ours.
 In fact, in this sinful world Jesus suffered temptation in every way we are, yet without sin.
 (Hebrews 4:15) But after His body died, it was no longer possible to tempt Him to sin.
 He is forever incorruptible.
 His body has (symbolically) changed from leavened to unleavened.

-In the New Covenant YHWH gives us a heart of flesh and writes His law in our mind and on our heart.
+In the New Covenant YHWH gives us a heart of flesh and writes His law in our minds and on our hearts.
 So, unleavened bread also represents our changed nature, from sinner to saint.
 We can now walk in sincerity and truth…

 Christ, our Passover lamb, has been sacrificed.
 Therefore, let us keep the feast, not with the old bread, leavened with malice and wickedness, but with the unleavened bread of sincerity and of truth.1 Corinthians 5:7